Credit Score Privacy Notice

 Will using the TransUnion credit score function leave a record on my credit report?

-When you request your TransUnion Credit Score in the Lowell app, this will leave what is called a soft footprint on your credit report.
+When you request your TransUnion Credit Score in your online account, this will leave what is called a soft footprint on your credit report.
 This shows that Lowell requested your TransUnion Credit Score on your behalf.
 This will occur without you requesting your Credit Score directly from TransUnion.

-Soft footprints can usually only be seen by you, the organisation which has created the soft footprint, and the credit reference agency which has provided the credit data (TransUnion provide this in the Lowell app).
+Soft footprints can usually only be seen by you, the organisation which has created the soft footprint, and the credit reference agency which has provided the credit data (TransUnion provide this in your online account).
 When an organisation collects your credit score for you, they see everything that you can see, including all the soft footprints on your credit report.

 The soft footprint is left so you can see when your data has been accessed, by whom and when.
 It is not used by any lenders in any lending decisions and will not affect your credit score.